sum1won/summod/README.md

 Logrian Cavalry: 30->20 gold

-Warden of Avalon: mm1->2
+Warden of Avalon: mapmovement 1->2

+Lord Warden: mapmovement 1->2, +H1

-Knight 45->35 gold
+Knight of Man: 45->35 gold, rescost(base) 20->15

-Avalon knight 65->50 gold

-Knight commander of avalon 110 ->100 gold

-New Knight Commander of Man, 60 gold
+(New Unit) Knight Commander of Man, 60 gold

+Knight of Avalon: 65->50 gold, rescost(base) 25->19, +recruitable in sufficiently magical forted forests

+Knight Commander of Avalon: 126->115 gold, rescost(base) 25->19

-Round Table Implementation (Knights of Avalon and Knight Commanders can turn into Knights of the Round Table).
+*Round Table Implementation (Knights of Avalon and Knight Commanders of Avalon can turn into Knights of the Round Table).

-Knights of Avalon are recruitable in sufficiently magical forted forests

-Lord warden mm1->2, H1

-Logrian random AFEN->AFE

-Crone Randoms: AEWN-> AN/.5EWF

-New Spell: n1a1 "Bewitchment" Aoe1+ confusion effect range 25 fatigue 20 ench 5
+Mother of Avalon: 195->185 gold, N1H1 +2.0AN +.2WE -> A1N2 +1.0AWE +.25N

+*Bonding Wardens is a common event; bonds a Warden to a Mother as a 1batstartsummon

+Crone of Avalon: 335->325 gold, A2N3H1 +1.1AWEN -> A2N3H1 +1.0AN +1.0WE

-Man gets transformation at 5 gems
+*Man gets the Transformation spell at 5 gems (3 gem discount).

-Man gets a Hex spell that is essentially a small-aoe polymorph.
-N2, Alt 7, 1 gem, aoe 3+

-Slumber spell added.
-Battlefield wide 30++++ fatigue damage mr negates spell.
-Evo 8, N4, 1 gem.
+(New Spell) Bewitchment: ench 5, N1A1, AoE 1+ confusion effect, range 25, fatigue 20

+(New Spell) Hex of Minerva: alt 7, N2, 1 gem, AoE 5+, essentially an AoE Polymorph

+(New Spell) Slumber: evo 8, N4, 1 gem, battlefield-wide, dam 30++++(sleep/stun), mr negates

-W1N2: Incantantion of Morgan: Aoe 5, Research 6 alt liquid body, weapons of sharpness
+(New Spell) Incantantion of Morgan: alt 6, W1N2, Aoe 5, Liquid Body + Weapons of Sharpness

-N3H1: Aegis of Niniane: Aoe 5, Resarch 5 ench Mossbody/Elemental Resistance
+(New Spell) Aegis of Niniane: ench 5, N3H1 Aoe 5, Mossbody + Elemental Resistance

-A2N2: Cloak Of Ygraine: Luck + Twist Fate, research 3 alt, Aoe 5
+(New Spell) Cloak Of Ygraine: alt 3, A2N2, AoE 5, Luck + Twist Fate

-E1N2: Fortification of Isolde: Legions of Steel, Weapons of Sharpness, Aoe 5, Research 3 ench
+(New Spell) Fortification of Isolde: ench 3, E1N2, AoE 5, Legions of Steel + Weapons of Sharpness, Aoe 5

-Mother of Avalon paths N(AN)(AN).2(WE)->N2A1(WE).25(N)

-Crone paths improved (ANWE)->(AN)(WE)

-Bonding Wardens is a common event; bonds a warden to a mother as a 1batstartsummon

-New Item: Rowan Staff.
-MA Man only, usable by mothers and Crones.
-N2A2, +2 pen, +2 precision, allows 5 fatigue casting of Bewitchment.
+(New Item) Rowan Staff: N2A2, MA Man only, usable by Mothers and Crones, +2 pen, +2 prec, allows 5 fatigue casting of Bewitchment.

 ##### Eriu, Last of the Tuatha